superman108/Housing-Market-Forecast/README.md

 <div align="justify">

 Ames holds one of the most expensive real estate markets in Iowa.
 The median home price in Ames is \$239,563, which is substantially higher than the median price of \$167,640 for homes in Iowa [(source)](https://www.zillow.com/ia/home-values).
 Close to 74% of homes in Ames are in the range of \$107,000 to \$321,000 (Figure 2). <br>
 As shown in Figure 3, apartment complexes (41% of available homes) and single-family homes (40% of total available homes) are the most prevalent housing types in the town.
-Most of the residential properties has been built after 1970, as shown in Figure4. <br>
+Most of the residential properties were built after 1970.
+(Figure 4) <br>
-As shown in Figure 5, renters and homeowners occupy more than 65% and 34% of homes in Ames, IA, respectively.
-Since half of the town residents are college students, who leave the town after their graduation, a large percentage of residential properties are apartment complexes and renters’ properties.
-Students usually prefer to live in apartment complexes, and not single-family homes, because of their perks, convenience, and a lack of interest for a longtime commitment
+Renters and homeowners occupy more than 65% and 34% of homes in Ames, IA, respectively.
+(Figure 5) Since half of the town residents are college students, who leave the town after their graduation, a large percentage of residential properties are apartment complexes and rental properties.
+Students usually prefer to live in apartment complexes, and not single-family homes, because of apartment perks, convenience, and a lack of interest for a longtime commitment

 <table><tr>
 <td bgcolor="ghostwhite">